 What are the signs?

-In the early stages it may not be so obvious, the animal may start to scratch, particularly at the ears and under carriage of the body, there could be feet chewing or licking, if you’re animal has brown stain on their fur it is usually a sign of licking, as the saliva turns their fur this colour.
+In the early stages it may not be so obvious, the animal may start to scratch, particularly at the ears and under carriage of the body, there could be feet chewing or licking, if your animal has brown stain on their fur it is usually a sign of licking, as the saliva turns their fur this colour.
 They could rub their face, have watery or inflamed eyes and sneeze.

 As the reaction develops and deepens the scratching and licking can go to a deeper level, the animal can scratch or nibble until it is bleeding and raw.
 They can be losing fur, get scabs and sores that crust over.
 This is when secondary bacterial infections can set in.

-Ears can also be involved, they can get red and inflamed, and the animals could scratch then and do injury to flaps and inside of the ear.
+Ears can also be involved, they can get red and inflamed, and the animals could scratch them and do injury to flaps and inside of the ear.
 They can have a brown waxy discharge that can have an offensive smell.

 Remembering all animals are individuals so every animal will not show every symptom from above and some will be more severe than others.
 Some pets can be very miserable and depressed with these symptoms.